Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 On the other hand, soap tends to be better for most people’s skin.

-One of my favorite hand and body soap is African black soap (affiliate link).
+One of my favorite hand and body soap is African black soap (paid link).
 It is great on oily skin and even has natural antimicrobial properties.

 Surfaces, Dishwashing, and Laundry Cleaner

 As opposed to soap, detergents are more soluble in hard water and don’t create soap scum.
 Consequently, making them very effective for removing dirt from surfaces, dishes, laundry, and even hair.

 Soap and Detergent Safety Measures